firstfederation

 How will my child access any online remote education you are providing?

-For children in EYFS and YR 1 we use a mixture of Tapestry and zoom to access remote education.
+For children in EYFS and YR 1 we use a mixture of Class Dojo and zoom to access remote education.
 From Year 2 and above we use Google Classrooms to facilitate the online learning.

 |